A Perfect Kava Vacation: The Top 4 Travel Destinations

 About Botanic Tonics

 With the power of kava and other ancient plants, Botanic Tonics helps you recharge your life.
-It’s all thanks to their Feel Free Wellness Tonic.
+It’s all thanks to their feel free Tonic.
 This drink comes in a simple two-ounce glass bottle.
-One full shot is all it takes to find your bliss.
 Enjoy Botanic Tonics’ beverage to wind down after a hectic week.
 Use it to rediscover your center as you meditate.
-Or enjoy a half-shot to get focused when you need to be productive.
-You can even use the Feel Free Wellness Tonic as an alcohol alternative drink.
+You can even use the feel free Tonic as an mood booster.
 It works as a social lubricant, helping you feel open and engaged at parties and other social events.
 Botanic Tonics helps you feel good and feel free.